aai-institute/continuiti/CONTRIBUTING.md

 ## Notebooks

 We use notebooks both as documentation (copied over to `docs/examples`) and as integration tests.
-All notebooks in the `notebooks` directory are executed during the test run.
+All notebooks in the `examples` directory are executed during the test run.

 Because we want documentation to include the full dataset, we commit notebooks